Thematic relation: Conflicting terminologies

 The term thematic relation is frequently confused with theta role.
 Many linguists (particularly generative grammarians) use the terms interchangeably.
-This is because theta roles are typically named by the most prominent thematic relation that they are associated with.
+This is because theta roles are typically named by the most prominent thematic relation with which they are associated.
 Different theoretical approaches often closely tie different grammatical relations of subject and object, etc., to semantic relations.
 In the typological tradition, for example, agents/actors (or "agent-like" arguments) frequently overlap with the notion of subject (S).

 These ideas, when they are used distinctly, can be distinguished as follows: